ajon542/HeapSort/README.md

 # HeapSort
-Implementation of the HeapSort algorithm based on the MIT "Introcduction to Algorithms" course.
+Implementation of the HeapSort algorithm based on the MIT "Introduction to Algorithms" course.
 This is more or less a test bed for the exercises and pseudocode in the book.

 # Notes and references